How Platinum facilitated a family communication process to create a succession plan

 After two years of hearing these owner-to-owner stories, this founder decided it was time to do something.
 She agreed to use a family communication process facilitated by Platinum Group.
 All members of the first and second generations, including spouses, were invited to express their hopes for the future of the family business.
 The wife/husband owners were guided by a clear desire to continue harmonious family ownership into the next generation.
 A transition team of estate planning, financial planning and tax advisors was engaged over the next several years.
 A long-term succession plan was developed relying on non-family management and communicated to the second generation.
 An internal manager with the right skills and passion was promoted to lead the business.
 An advisory board, comprised of two outside directors and one second-generation family member, met quarterly with the wife/husband owners to provide governance oversight, encouragement and challenges.

 Results: The business flourished under the professional non-family leadership.
 Enrollment grew, new teachers were added, national accreditation was achieved and a third site opened under a licensing agreement.
 The wife/husband owners stepped back from operations to focus on a family foundation, establish a new education facility in South America and spend winter in warm weather.
 When the professional manager as successor was hired away to a bigger opportunity, a second-generation family member with the most experience in the business was able to step into leadership without experiencing the turmoil that often comes with departure of a strong leader.
-A 10-year transition plan is being implemented with annual updates for the benefit of both generations.
-Family communication meetings continue on a regular basis.
+After five years, the rising generation acquired the company from the parents who are now devoting more time, energy and resources to ministry.